Community activism in Eugene, Oregon: Pro-Palestine demonstrations

+Another significant demonstration was when more than 50 protesters walked onto the southbound lanes of Interstate-5 just north of the Harlow Road crossing to block traffic on April 15th, 2024 as part of an international day of action against commerce in protest of the ongoing atrocities in Palestine.
+Over 100 law enforcement officers from 4 agencies (48 Oregon State Police officers, 31 Eugene police officers, 22 Springfield police officers and 20 Lane County Sheriff's deputies) responded and made the largest mass arrests in Eugene history, arresting about 52 people, all initially charged with disorderly conduct.
+This included at least 3 students from the University of Oregon.
+Some of the charges were later dropped, but trials against the "Eugene 19" as they dubbed themselves began in September and have continued into 2025, with some already getting disorderly conduct charges, probation and many hours of community service as a consequence.

+On October 5th, 2024, a large rally was held at the Old Federal Building in Eugene to commemorate "one year of genocide, one year resistance" as the conflict approached a year.
+On October 7th, a year to date of the October 7th attack in Israel, another large rally and march was held from Wayne Morse Federal Plaza to University of Oregon which ended with protesters ripping down an Israeli flag and burning it.

+In December of 2023, the Eugene City Council approved of a resolution "calling for peace and in opposition to war" which included a call for "continued ceasefire peace talks."

 Environmental activism

 On October 14, 1996, to commemorate the anniversary of Columbus Day, Earth Liberation Front activists attacked local fast food chains and oil companies.
-Later that month, ELF protestors destroyed a U.S. Forest Service Ranger Station south of Eugene, causing an estimated damage of $5.3 million.
+Later that month, ELF protesters destroyed a U.S. Forest Service Ranger Station south of Eugene, causing an estimated damage of $5.3 million.
 These were some of the first examples of eco-defense in the United States.

 In September 2000, members of a Eugene-based cell of the ELF burnt down the Eugene Police Department's West University Public Safety Station.
 Later, in March 2001, activists attacked the same car dealership on Franklin for the second time in 6 months, damaging more than 30 SUVs.
 Over 125 different fire attacks were set in the city between 1997 and 2001.

 In January 2006, the FBI conducted Operation Backfire, leading to federal indictment of eleven people, all members of ELF.
 Operation Backfire was the largest investigation into radical underground environmental groups in United States history.
 Ongoing trials of accused eco-terrorists kept Eugene in the spotlight for a few years.